Hoppa till innehållet

 The Board of Directors proposes that the AGM authorises the Board of Directors to resolve on acquisition of own series B shares on Nasdaq Stockholm on the following terms:

-1. Acquisitions of series B shares in Eolus may only be effected on Nasdaq Stockholm.
+1. Acquisitions of series B shares in Eolus may only be effected on Nasdaq Stockholm and in accordance with the Nasdaq Stockholm Main Market Rulebook for Issuers of Shares.

-The purpose of the resolution is to secure the undertakings of Eolus according to the Share Savings Program 2025 and to cover the cash flow effects associated with the Share Savings Program 2025, primarily social security charges.
+The purpose of the authorisation is to secure the undertakings of Eolus according to the Share Savings Program 2026 and to cover the cash flow effects associated with the Share Savings Program 2026, primarily social security charges.

 Resolution on transfer of own series B shares to the Participants